erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 I want to publish blog from my Notion content and I researched notion hosting solutions that are available.
 In this post, I will why I decided to use notablog for my blog and how you can also publish your blog from Notion for free.

+## Example Blog

+I will use [this blog](https://katranaithoorumarivu.com/) that I built using notablog as example in this post.
+It is created from this [shared notion page](https://www.notion.so/erajasekar/91b64f91c8904a36b63b3691cea91aa6?v=3c062b5462a64f6c85720b544a2b6ecd).
+Each [page in notion table](https://www.notion.so/Thirukkural-How-to-control-Anger-e26960d655a44dcc81775f824d7997aa) is published as a [blog post](https://katranaithoorumarivu.com/thirukkural-adhigaram-vegulamai.html).

 ## What are my requirements?

 Let me describe my requirements so that you will know if you have same needs or if this solution is right for you.